FelixDryselius/wipkand/README.md

 - Navigate into the project and checkout the "production" branch

 ### Get project from .zip
 - Go to the latest release here on github and download the project.
 This contains a production ready version of the system.
+Please keep in mind that the folder name of this .zip will be "wipkand-x.x.x" when using below shell commands.

 ## Install Python 3